House numbering: North America

-House numbers in Hamilton County, Ohio, have a clear spatial pattern; lower in Downtown Cincinnati (middle of the bottom) and progressively higher further out in the suburbs.
+House numbers in unincorporated Hamilton County, Ohio, have a clear spatial pattern, increasing from south to north.
+House numbers are lower in cities and villages such as Cincinnati (south-central), Harrison (northwest), and Loveland (northeast).

 In the United States and Canada, streets are usually numbered with odd on one side and even on the other.
 The specific ordering of the numbers varies based on the policies of the local municipality.
 Generally, three different systems exist: